-Our home: the cell Under the direction of Founding Artistic Director, Nancy Manocherian and Artistic Director, Kira Simring, Blackboard has called the cell home since 2008.
-As a resident series, we were developed and incubated in this space.
-Check out the cell and the other series and artists finding support in a way not found …
+Our former home: the cell Under the direction of Founding Artistic Director, Nancy Manocherian and Artistic Director, Kira Simring, Blackboard called the cell home for a little over 10 years.
+Since 2008, Blackboard was a resident series with Blackboard every 2nd Monday of the Month.
+Developed and incubated in this space, Blackboard would not be …

 Join us on Friday, October 18th, 7:30pm in The Mary Rodgers Room at The Dramatists Guild for a FEATURE Reading by Amara J. Brady of her new play “When We Were gods”.